Ecological-Complexity-Lab/infomap_ecology_package/docs/installation.md

 setwd('where your Infomap file and R script now live') check_infomap() # Make sure file can be run correctly.
 Should return TRUE
 ```
+2. or download a binary from [here](https://github.com/mapequation/infomap/releases/latest) and put the file in the working folder.

 ### Windows

 Install Infomap via the `install_infomap` function in the package as below.
 Avoid folder names with spaces or non-english lettes.
 ```R
 setwd('where your Infomap file and R script will live') install_infomap()